VilleKrumlinde/zgameeditor/Docs/RenderTile.md

 Render a 2D tile on screen.
 This component is intended to be used for drawing 2D background maps composed of tiles.
 To change size (e.g., to draw a rectangle) or rotation of the sprite use @ref Model's Scale or Rotate properties, @ref RenderTransform or @ref RenderTransformGroup specified before RenderTile.

 This component can only be used in the OnRender property of @ref Model, @ref ModelState, @ref ZApplication or @ref AppState components.
+If other rendering commands are used after RenderTile in the same OnRender property, you must add another call to @ref UseMaterial to render them properly, even if they use the same material.

 See also: @ref TileSet